 - Know that we cannot accept any scanned documents

 How to submit your photos to Turo

-There are two ways that you can submit your photos to Turo replying to a message from our Verification team directly via your email client or cell phone, or by uploading them to the Turo website or app when prompted.
+There are two ways that you can submit your photos to Turo replying to a message from our Verification team directly via your email client or by uploading them to the Turo website or app when prompted.

 Email is the primary way that Turo accepts Identity Verification photos.
 When a Verification team member emails you, simply reply to that email with the photos you’ve taken added as an attachment to your message.
 Do not paste your photos directly into the body of your email; we can’t see the photos that way!